Tokyo Guide: Tokyo Dome

 Tokyo Dome Hotel

-Tokyo Dome Hotel was added to Tokyo Dome City in 2000.
+Tokyo Dome Hotel was added to Tokyo Dome City in 2000, designed by the famous architect, Kenzo Tange.
 With 43 floors it offers good views of Tokyo, and its central location makes it an excellent base for visiting Tokyo.
 Includes several restaurants, bars, and other facilities individual and corporate.

-Tokyo Dome City is a recreation complex with numerous attractions for all ages.
-There is a ferris wheel; various theatres; indoor bowling; several cafes and restaurants, including the Baseball Cafe, a huge restaurant serving Western-style food in a baseball-themed atmosphere; and rides for young children such as the indoor Pixie Cups, and the outdoor Kokokko ride in the Splash Garden.
+Tokyo Dome City Attractions is a recreation complex with numerous attractions for all ages.
+There is a Ferris wheel; various theaters; indoor bowling; several cafes and restaurants, including the Baseball Cafe, a huge restaurant serving Western-style food in a baseball-themed atmosphere; and rides for young children such as the indoor Pixie Cups, and the outdoor Kokokko ride in the Splash Garden.
+The terrifying, 1,067m- long Thunder Dolphin roller coaster starts with an 80-meter drop, has speeds of up to 130 km/h, and costs 1,030 yen.

-Opening hours for Tokyo Dome City: 11am to 7pm, Mon-Fri; 10am to 7pm, Sat, Sun, public holidays.
+Opening hours for Tokyo Dome City Attractions: 11am to 9pm, Mon-Fri; 10am to 7pm, Sat, Sun, public holidays, 365 days a year.

 La Qua is a rest and relaxation facility occupying floors 5 to 9 of the 9-floor building across the road from Tokyo Dome, offering bathing in natural hot spa water, piped up from several hundred meters below the city.
 Beauty services, massage and fitness facilities also available.